diodechain/website/_posts/2025-11-20-and-icp-announcement.md

 **Challenge highlights:**

 * 📩 To Submit:  Post an X link about the Zone to the [Diode Telegram Channel](t.me/diode_chain)
-* ✍️ Key Criteria:
+* ✍️ Stack your Zone's points!:
-  - +5 for having 2+ daily interactions within your Zone
+  - +5 for customizing the Zone icon
-  - +10 for creating a Wiki page
+  - +10 for customizing the About page
-  - +5 for adding a profile image
+  - +15 for added a Discovery card banner image and blurb
-  - +10 for making a public post tagging @DiodeFoundation and #UseDiode on X.
+  - +20 for posting on X and tagging @DiodeFoundation and #UseDiode
+  - +25 for 2+ daily interactions in your Zone
 * 🏆 Top Pick Reward: 500 [DIODE](https://network.docs.diode.io/docs/features/is-there-a-diode-token/)
 * 🥇🥈🥉  3 Runner-Up Rewards: [1 Disrupt NFT each](https://diode.foundation/docs/programs/disrupt_nft.html)